lukamiletic95/papers/Ideal and restrictive.md

 * *CFG - Configuration file*
 <br/><br/>

-*C* node can connect to a *FN* of its own choice (
+*C* node can connect to a *FN* node of its own choice.
+When it does, it requests IP addresses of the validator set in the next consensus instance.
+Due to the fact that the system transitions between states, *C* node may have to wait
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM0NzczMzMyOCw2MTcyMzk1MywtMTcxOT
+eyJoaXN0b3J5IjpbMTg2Mjc1ODI3Miw2MTcyMzk1MywtMTcxOT
 M1MzU1Nyw4NDQ5NDAzMDEsLTkwODM4Mzc5LC05Mjg4NjYzMzld
 fQ==
 -->